-One of the major criticisms of local government budget reports in the past has been the lack of consistency of accounting treatments and disclosures between annual reports and budget reports.
+One of the major criticisms of local government budget reports in the past (before the introduction of this Model Budget) has been the lack of consistency of accounting treatments and disclosures between annual reports and budget reports.
 The criticism was based on the fact that inconsistent reporting conceals important information and renders analysis of budgeted and actual results very difficult.